 The Ten Commandments of Buddhism

-a look at the core of Buddhist belief
+a look at the core of Buddhist beliefs

 and religious practice

-The Daily Walk with Miracles, Updated August311, 2017, by Paul Evans.
+The Daily Walk with Miracles, Updated January 2, 2018, by Paul Evans.
 Here I am resolved to teach people truth, peace and understanding.
 Featured photo image from Buddhist thought that the mind is all and everything, spiritually that thoughts become things, is from Volker Ballueder.